letorbi/synoindexwatcher/README.md

 ### Configuration-file

 The default behaviour of Synoindex Watcher can also be changed via a configuration-file instead of command-line arguments.
-Use the following command to generate a configuration file:
+Use the following command to create a configuration file:

 ```
 python -m synoindexwatcher --generate-config | sudo tee /usr/local/etc/synoindexwatcher.conf